yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

     "./mk8.mp4| Video Killed the Radio Star (Mario Kart 8 Deluxe)"
   >}}

-This is possible by using [FFmpeg.](https://ffmpeg.org/) For now, decoding happens in a single CPU thread, support for multiple threads and GPU decoding is currently being worked on.
+This is possible by using [FFmpeg.](https://ffmpeg.org/) For now, decoding happens in a single CPU thread, and support for multiple threads and GPU decoding is currently being worked on.

 We have an entire article dedicated to showing how this feature came to be, how it works, its challenges, and current limitations in more detail [here.](https://yuzu-emu.org/entry/yuzu-nvdec-emulation/) Please take your time to read it: it also includes a list of games confirmed working and not-so-working yet.